MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/ForEach-Object.md

 Accept wildcard characters: False
 ```

-### -UseNewRunspace(preview)
+### -UseNewRunspace

 Causes the parallel invocation to create a new runspace for every loop iteration instead of reusing
 runspaces from the a runspace pool.

-This parameter was introduced in PowerShell 7.1 preview release 2.
+This parameter was introduced in PowerShell 7.1

 ```yml
 Type: SwitchParameter